AlexDylanLazarus/flask-project/README.md

 ```

 # ORM (object relational mapping)
+- it is an abstraction upon your sql queries.
 - you dont have to use raw SQL
 - has their own methods like .all (which is like saying select * in sql)
-- it is easy to work with datatypes
+- it is easy to work with datatypes (to dict)
-- autocomplete:
+- autocomplete filterby, query
 - you can work with multiple databases like sqlserver, mysql, postgres
 - no1 in industry uses raw sql, they use ORMS